How to Say "If the duck goes to the castle, the duck can learn magic" in Korean | -(으)면 Grammar

 What does "If the duck goes to the castle, the duck can learn magic" mean in Korean?

-The Korean sentence "오리가 성에 가면, 마법을 배울 수 있어요." translates to "If the duck goes to the castle, the duck can learn magic." in English. "오리가 성에 가면, 마법을 배울 수 있어요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "오리가 성에 가면, 마법을 배울 수 있어요." translates to "If the duck goes to the castle, the duck can learn magic." in English.
+This expression perfectly illustrates Korean storytelling: "오리가 성에 가면, 마법을 배울 수 있어요." means "if the duck goes to the castle, the duck can learn magic", but the Korean version carries an undertone of adventure and discovery.

 Pronunciation guide: origa seonge gamyeon, mabeopeul baeul su iteoyo.